 Russian tank destroyer SU-100, built in March 2008.

-It is SU-100 of Soviet army.
+It is a SU-100 of the Soviet army.
 I intend to attach some tank desant soldiers that I had left while making T-34 before.

 I disassembled my dumbbell to get enough degree of adhesion of an upper and lower body.

 A huge gap between the back armor up and lower.
-The wire net in the back of the body is good looking.
+The wire net in the back of the body is good-looking.
 There were no parts to fit with the photo-etched parts and I had to make many holes when I made T-34 before.
-This time, it was easy to attach on the armor.
+This time, it was easy to attach to the armor.

 The belt that stops the pulling wire is expressed by detailed photo-etched parts.

-The photo-etched parts attached on the front are also high quality.
+The photo-etched parts attached to the front are also high quality.
 A front fender is naturally damaged.